 Recycling and Education in Curitiba

 The recycling program in Curitiba is unique, taking care of the city’s people while helping the environment.
-Curitibanos recycle around 70% of their garbage, largely with help from municipal programs that cost no more than the old landfills.
+Curitibanos recycle around 70% of their waste, largely with help from municipal programs that cost no more than the old landfills.

 The Green Exchange Program in Curitiba (Cambio Verde) is a city-wide initiative in which recyclables can be exchanged for fresh produce in over 100 exchange sites throughout the city.